 Simple Ways to Stop Puppy Biting

-2. Practice Leash Training
+Practice Leash Training

-Practicing leash training with your young puppy goes hand in hand with training not to bite.
+Practicing leash training to your young puppy goes hand in hand with training not to bite.
 If you keep your dog on the leash, it would be easier for you to guide it when tries to bite.
 Also, you have to be very consistent with obedience training.
 Try to stick to the same set of sounds and instructions when you are training the puppy not to bite.

 If you want to reprimand your dog for biting you, bring your voice down as deeply as possible and apply moderate commands like ‘NO’ to stop in a throaty voice and take away the thing or the body part it was biting.
 Such a deep-bass voice signifies that you are in charge and are upset with its behavior.
 When your puppy follows your command, you can bring your voice back to its normal pitch.

-Bad sides of biting puppies
+Some demerits of biting puppies

 If you have young children at home, it would be utterly irresponsible to leave them together with an untrained dog.
 Some of the serious bites come from dogs that have not been given proper training about hierarchy and obedience within a household.